adorcy/3420ISQAAssignment1/DFD_Dictionary.md

 ###Policy document information to be created or modified - This is the information that a manager submits to the OSS Source policy documents database to change

-####Manage Software Package for License Scanning - A process which handles the software package scanning and sends the Software Package License Results to the database and the developer.
+####Manage Software Package for License and vulnerability Scanning - A process which handles the software package scanning and sends the Software Package License Results to the database and the developer.

 ####Scan for Licenses - The process that scans the submitted software for OSS licenses and returns the results to the Manage Software Package for License Scanning process.